funte/slim-pig/README.md

       `fs.opendir/opendirSync` bufferSize option, defaults to 32.
   + isSubDirectory
     Whether child is a sub directory of parent.
+  + isSameDirectory
+    Whether the two directories are same.
   + separateFilesDirs
     Async seprate the directories and files, the directory or file must be exist.
   + separateFilesDirsSync